anzz1/openspy-client/README.md

 ## Remarks
 To uninstall, simply delete the `openspy.dll` file.

-If you game is not listed, you can try renaming it as the different variations openspy-client currently supports:
+If a game is not listed, you can try renaming it as the different variations openspy-client currently supports:
 - `dinput8.dll`
 - `version.dll`
 - `dsound.dll`

 Please report back with your findings to help us fill the supported games list.

-It does not matter how the openspy-client module is loaded into the game.
+Generally it does not matter how the openspy-client module is loaded into the game.
 This means that in addition to the variations supported, you can also use any other method to load the module into the game.

-For example, if you already use an [ASI loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) to load a [Widescreen Fix](https://thirteenag.github.io/wfp) for your game, you can simply rename the module to `openspy.asi` and place it next to the `WideScreenFix.asi` and it will be loaded that way.
+For example, if you use an [ASI loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) to load mods like [Widescreen Fix](https://thirteenag.github.io/wfp) for your game, you can simply rename the OpenSpy module to `openspy.asi` and place it next to the `WideScreenFix.asi` and it will be loaded that way.

 ---